zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-bp.md

 <a name="azure-portal-best-practices-best-practices-onebox-stb-is-not-available"></a>
 ### Onebox-stb is not available

 Onebox-stb has been deprecated.
 Please do not use it.
 Instead, migrate extensions to sideloading.
-For help on migration, send an email to  ibiza-onboarding@microsoft.com.
+For help on migration, send an email to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Help on Migration">ibiza-onboarding@microsoft.com</a>.

 * * *